 Note: when you delete a file, it goes into the trash folder at .local/share/Trash.
 These files can accumulate, and to manually delete them, open a terminal and cd to that directory and delete the files using "rm".
 Files should get automatically deleted out of Trash after 7 days.

-There are several large datasets available for use with DSMLP/Datahub.
+There are are also several large datasets available for use with DSMLP/Datahub.
 To access these datasets from datahub.ucsd.edu, launch your environment, select “New->Terminal” at the top right of the notebook server interface, and enter:

 cd /datasets.
 To access these datasets from the command line on dsmlp-login, ssh to dsmlp-login.ucsd.edu and use the previous command to access the datasets directory.